 Family Presence & Visitation Policies

-MUSC Health is committed to a patient and family-centered approach to care that is grounded in mutually beneficial partnerships among patients, families, and staff.
+MUSC Health is committed to a patient- and family-centered approach to care that is grounded in mutually beneficial partnerships among patients, families, and care team members.

 Policy & Purpose